-We have members of our ARCS team who have the expertise and ability to guide you through the intricacies of inheritance tax, enabling you to capitalise on the various exemptions and reliefs, all of which can reduce the tax payable on your estate.
+We have the expertise and ability to guide you through the intricacies of inheritance tax, enabling you to capitalise on the various exemptions and reliefs, all of which can reduce the tax payable on your estate.

 We will listen carefully to what you want to include in your will and then explain to you the legal and financial implications of your intentions.
-When satisfied that you are clear and certain on all the relevant points the member of our ARCS team will draw up your will and ensure that it is properly signed and witnessed.
+When satisfied that you are clear and certain on all the relevant points we will draw up your will and ensure that it is properly signed and witnessed.

 Your will is one of the most important legal documents you are ever likely to put your name to and it is therefore important to keep it in a safe place.
 We will hold your will in our strongroom and wills safe at no charge.

 Finally, do remember that it is important to update your will regularly if your circumstances change.